evans-p/todo-full-stack-app-backend/README.md

 5. Integrate Log4j.
 6. Integrate gmail SMTP server (Reports on what the user did per week).
 7. Add Authorization?
+8. find a way to add integration tests for REST controllers.

 ## Class Diagram